oshadmon/Udemy/Django/models.md

     - Create model Choice
 ```

-4. Update database as a result of the migration in step 3 - `python3.9 manage.py sqlmigrate polls 0001`
+4. Update database as a result of the migration in step 3 - `cd $HOME/mysite2 ; python3.9 manage.py sqlmigrate polls 0001`

 5. Repeat step 3 (`python3.9 manage.py makemigrations polls`) to attach the created tables

 ## API
-0. Assert that the web application is running - `cd mysite ; python3.9 manage.py runserver`
+0. Assert that the web application is running - `cd $HOME/mysite2 ; python3.9 manage.py runserver`

 1. Access the API interface - `python3.9 manage.py shell`

-2. Create a new question (based on [polls/models.py](mysite/polls/models.py)) and save in the database
+2. Create a new question (based on [polls/models.py](mysite2/polls/models.py)) and save in the database
 ```python
 from polls.models import Choice, Question from django.utils import timezone